Rule 8019. Oral Argument

 (3) the facts and legal arguments are adequately presented in the briefs and record, and the decisional process would not be significantly aided by oral argument.

 (e)Cross-Appeals and Separate Appeals.
 If there is a cross-appeal, Rule 8016(b) determines which party is the appellant and which is the appellee for the purposes of oral argument.
-Unless the district court or BAP directs otherwise, a cross-appeal or separate appeal must be argued when the initial appeal is argued.
+Unless the district court or BAP orders otherwise, a cross-appeal or separate appeal must be argued when the initial appeal is argued.
 Separate parties should avoid duplicative argument.

 (f)Nonappearance of a Party.
 If the appellee fails to appear for argument, the district court or BAP may hear the appellant’s argument.
 If the appellant fails to appear for argument, the district court or BAP may hear the appellee’s argument.
 If neither party appears, the case will be decided on the briefs unless the district court or BAP orders otherwise.

 (Added Apr.
 25, 2014, eff.
 Dec.
-1, 2014.)
+1, 2014; amended Apr.
+2, 2024, eff.
+Dec.
+1, 2024.)